 Another type of semi or hybrid mechanical keyboard was developed quite recently by Razer.
 The Mecha-Membrane as they call it is seen in the Razer Ornata Chroma keyboard.
 This keyboard is primarily for gamers who like the soft press of a membrane keyboard and the tactile feel that clicky mechanicals has to offer.
 The essence of the keyboard or the part of the switch that transmits a stroke is a membrane, however.
 The keycap is half the height of typical mechanicals which allows it to match full mechanicals in terms of the time taken to register actions.
 Razer claims that this is one of the quietest keyboards out there but we think the sound is in between a BLUE and BROWN switch.

-Related: Full Guide to the Best Membrane Board in 2017.
+Related: Full Guide to the Best Membrane keyboard.

-Complete infographic of the most popular mechanical switches
+Complete info table of the most popular mechanical switches

 |Switch||Behavior||Feel||Actuation force||Actuation point||Sound||Lifespan|